 Following the conclusion of our review of strategic alternatives, on August 8, 2024 our board of directors approved our dissolution and liquidation (Dissolution), pursuant to a plan of complete liquidation and dissolution (Plan of Dissolution), subject to stockholder approval.
-As such, the discussion and analysis of our business, financial condition and results of operations in this Quarterly Report on Form 10-Q should be read in conjunction with our unaudited consolidated financial statements and related notes appearing elsewhere in this Quarterly Report on Form 10-Q and should also take into account our planned Dissolution.
-We intend to call a special meeting of the stockholders to seek approval of the Plan of Dissolution and to file a definitive proxy statement with the Securities and Exchange Commission (SEC) relating to the special meeting.
+The Plan of Dissolution contemplated an orderly wind down of our business and operations in accordance with the provisions of Delaware law.
+At the special meeting held on October 17, 2024 the Plan of Dissolution was not approved by the Company's stockholders.